tantaman/tantaman.github.io/_posts/2021-12-15-React-Anemic-Models.markdown

 ---
 layout: post
-title:  "Reacting Better.
-Intro: Anemic Models"
+title: 'Reacting Better.
+Intro: Anemic Models'
-tags: software-engineering
+tags: software-engineering react
 ---

 [React](https://reactjs.org/) eschews models that have any attached functionality.
 The “model” for a react app is usually [anemic](https://martinfowler.com/bliki/AnemicDomainModel.html) — just a bare set of properties with no methods attached.